7 Best Resistance Band Bicep Exercises For Bigger Arm

 5. Band Drag Curl

-The drag curl is a unique variation of the traditional bicep curl, but instead of curling the resistance band up towards your shoulders, you drag it up your torso.
+The drag curl is a unique variation of the traditional bicep curl.
+Instead of curling the resistance band up towards your shoulders, you drag it up your torso.

 Band drag curls engage the biceps brachii muscle more than traditional bicep curls.
 This is because the band drag curl allows you to use more of the bicep muscle’s range of motion.